 Cognitive Behavioral Therapy (CBT)

-CBT has been shown to be effective when used within dual diagnosis treatment.
-This psychotherapy helps an individual to recognize negative thought patterns, while aiding them in developing more effective means of coping, so that they can change damaging behaviors.
+CBT has been shown to be effective when used with dual diagnosis treatment.
+This psychotherapy helps an individual to recognize negative thought patterns while aiding them in developing more effective means of coping so that they can change damaging behaviors.

 Medication-Assisted Therapy (MAT)